If it is done well, customer support can be a massive competitive advantage for your business.

 To give some context, Teach Starter is an online subscription based business that provides downloadable resources to primary/elementary school teachers.
 Much of what I learned relates to that environment.
 I have tried to write these lessons in such a way as to have broader application to any business.

 For a little over four years, I personally responded to over 10,000 phone calls, chat messages and emails.

-What began as an afterthought quickly became an obsession.
+What began as an afterthought when our business began, quickly became an obsession.

 I learned a tremendous amount about what works and what doesn’t.
 I learned that in order to scale and support hundreds of thousands of members, efficient and effective customer support had to be a focus.

 1. Employ Empathy

 If you’ve ever worked in customer support, you will have experienced the highs and lows of the feedback roller coaster.
 One minute you’re high fiving that NPS score of 10, and the next minute you’re ready to throw in the towel after a scathing email from an unhappy customer.

 You very quickly learn to remove knee-jerk emotion and employ empathy.